sgothel/jogl/README.txt

 of all of the individuals who have advanced the project.
 For sure we are not able to list all of them here.
 Please contact us if you like to be added to this list.

+This list can hardly cover all contributors and their contributions.
+You may like to check the author field of our SCM.

 (Chronological)